 In-Field Safety and Synthetic Turf Maintenance

-Synthetic turf companies often sell customers on a “zero maintenance cost” of synthetic turf.
+Synthetic turf manufacturers often tell potential customers this sales line.
+Money will be saved as a result of “zero maintenance costs” associated with synthetic turf.
 For many, this is why they purchase synthetic turf over a grass field.
 Well, that “zero maintenance cost” is simply not true.
 Responsible field owners are now investing in ensuring their synthetic turf is free from bacteria, viruses, and microorganisms that cause breakouts of MRSA and other infections.
 As more information emerges about how MRSA is passed from person to person, new technologies are being developed to deal with getting rid of the risk.

-Trademarked in 2012, the Greenzapr™ is one solution to sanitizing your synthetic turf.
-It uses strong UVC light (a form of ultraviolet light) to zap away MRSA and Staph.
-Harmful microorganisms are destroyed instantly when exposed to UVC lights.
-UVC is part of the ultraviolet light spectrum that is filtered out by Earth’ s atmosphere.
-The C stands for this particular frequency of ultraviolet light that targets and kills germs.
+In 2012, the UVC GreenZapr is the first piece of equipment used to disinfect artificial turf.
+By using strong UVC light (a form of ultraviolet light) MRSA and Staph DNA is destroyed.
+The C in UVC stands for this particular frequency of ultraviolet light that targets and kills germs.

 How Does UVC Light Kill Unwanted Micro-Organisms?